 If you suspect your pup has an ear infection, these are some of the key symptoms to look out for:

 - Ear itchiness

 - Head tilting or seeming off-balance

-- Foul odor coming from the ear canal (for yeast infections)
+- Foul odor coming from the ear canal

 - Excessive ear wax or strangely-colored discharge

 👉 If your dog has these symptoms, take them to the vet for a diagnosis before attempting to clean their ears at home.

 How to clean your dog’s ears at home

 Cleaning your dog’s ears is easy to do at home, although it will take time and practice to get your pooch comfortable with the process.

 - Prepare your products.
 Whether you’ve chosen a liquid cleaner or a wet wipe, have your products close at hand and open, ready to use.
 It’s also a good idea to have a towel, a clean cloth, and treats nearby.